 Rich Pizzarro ’88, Software Architect and Entrepreneur

-Slippery Rock University was among one of only 64 four-year higher education institutions nationally to be recognized as a 2016 Great Place to Work by the Chronicle of Higher Education.
+For the seventh time in eight years, Slippery Rock University was among one of only 79 four-year higher education institutions nationally to be recognized as a 2017 Great Place to Work by the Chronicle of Higher Education.

 Of Slippery Rock University's 531 contiguous acres, 266 acres - half the campus - has been designated as Bartramian Audubon Society Wildlife Sancutuary Status.